hansjny/Natural-Nerd/README.md

 Original code by Nerd-Forge [Hexaleaf Aurora](https://github.com/hansjny/Natural-Nerd/tree/master/Hexaleaf)

 ### Remarks
-_Archived folder contains all original codes from Nerd-Forge (which contains other projects as well), just for reference _
+_"Archived" folder contains all original codes from Nerd-Forge (which contains other projects as well), just for reference_